hyperstack-org/hyperstack/docs/pusher_faker_quickstart.md

 **Important** in rails 5 there is also a base `ApplicationRecord` class, that all other models are built from.
 This class must be moved to the public directory as well.

-If you don't already have a simple component to play with,  here is a simple one (make sure you added the Word model):
+If you don't already have a component to play with,  here is a simple one (make sure you added the Word model):

 ```ruby
 # app/views/components/app.rb